Free pdf ebook

 Every leader would like to have such an employee.
 Best of all, he would like to get it as a gift.
 But it can "have" it precisely by consistently applying the principles of Engaging Leadership and wise development of its employees, including proper career development planning.

-And at this point, it is worth emphasizing that one of the biggest mistakes of a leader in dealing with an Independent Expert (and unfortunately a very common and unconscious mistake) is an attempt to micromanage such a person.
+And at this point, it is worth emphasizing that one of the biggest mistakes of a leader in dealing with an Independent Expert (and unfortunately a widespread and unconscious mistake) is an attempt to micromanage such a person.

-So if you would like to learn very specific techniques and methods to increase employee engagement and start practicing Engaging Leadership tailored to the level of readiness of your employee - download our free ebook in pdf format.
+So if you would like to learn concrete techniques and methods to increase employee engagement and start practicing Engaging Leadership tailored to the level of readiness of your employee - download our free ebook in pdf format.